Charcoal-SE/tools/revision-downloader/README.md

 - Export the SEDE results as a .CSV file.
 - (Optional) Filter on spam or offensive posts only.
 - Export the values in the `Post ID` column to a new file `input.txt` in the folder you want to use for downloading.
-There are some sample files in the GitHub repository, but be sure to rename them (the script is looking for a file named `input.txt`).
+The file should just contain post IDs, one on each line, like
+this:

+    12345
+    12346
+    12347

 - Open the `Revision downloader.scpt` file in the Script Editor.
 - In the first lines, define the `base_url` of the Stack Exchange site and the `folder` you want to use for downloading.